 Paris and Rome are two of the most popular cities to visit in Europe.
 Paris, the city of love and light, is the most visited city in Europe due to its famous Eiffel Tower, Montmartre, and the Louvre.
 Rome is also a major player thanks to the Colosseum and its delicious Italian food.
-Although they're 880 miles apart, the two cities are easily paired together for a European vacation—especially in the peak tourist season of summer when there are more flights and train times.
-Or, you can make a road trip out of it and stop at some of the sights along the way (Lyon, Milan, and Florence).
+Although they're 880 miles apart, the two cities are easily paired together for a European vacation—especially in the peak tourist season of summer when there are more flights and trains.
+Or, you can make a road trip out of it and stop at some of the sights along the way, such as Lyon, Milan, and Florence.

 Of course, the quickest way from Paris to Rome is by plane, which takes only two hours if you fly direct.
 However, don't worry about blowing the budget on airfare; you might be surprised how cheap flights are in Europe.
-For the route between Paris and Rome, the most affordable carriers include Ryanair, easyJet, and Vueling, with Iberia coming in as a medium-cost option.
-Just make sure to read the fine print because some of these budget airlines fly out of smaller airports that are outside the city center and farther than the bigger hubs.
+For the route between Paris and Rome, the most affordable carriers include Ryanair, Easyjet, and Vueling, with Alitalia and Air France coming in as good medium-choice options.
+Just make sure to read the fine print because some of these budget airlines fly out of smaller airports that are outside the city center or have strict rules about permitted carry-on luggage.

 There are four airports around Paris, some closer to the French capital than others, while there are two main airports in Rome.
-So for example, Ryanair may have direct flights as low as $45 round-trip, but you'll be traveling from the Beauvais–Tillé Airport (75 minutes north of Paris) to Ciampino–G. B. Pastine International Airport (a half hour southeast of Rome), and you'll have to factor in the cost of public transportation to/from the airports.
-EasyJet and Vueling, meanwhile, fly nonstop from Paris Orly Airport to Leonardo da Vinci–Fiumicino Airport, Rome's main international airport, for as low as $89 round-trip.
-Keep in mind that these are base fares, meaning you may be charged extra to reserve seats or check luggage (and carry on bags, in the case of Ryanair).
+So for example, Ryanair may have direct flights as low as $20 one-way, but you'll be traveling from the Beauvais–Tillé Airport (75 minutes north of Paris) to Ciampino–G. B. Pastine International Airport (a half-hour southeast of Rome), and you'll have to factor in the cost of public transportation to/from the airports.
+EasyJet and Vueling, meanwhile, fly nonstop from Paris Orly Airport to Leonardo da Vinci–Fiumicino Airport, Rome's main international airport.
+Keep in mind that these are base fares, meaning you may be charged extra to reserve seats or check luggage (and carry-on bags, in the case of Ryanair).

-The bus is the least convenient option as it takes roughly 22 hours, has multiple transfers, and tends to be somewhat expensive (between $100 and $300 round-trip).
-Eurolines is the main bus company that serves routes between Paris and Rome, but it is slow and relatively expensive.
-Compare other bus routes on sites like GoEuro and FlixBus.
+The bus is the least convenient option as it takes roughly 22 hours, includes transfers, and usually doesn't save you any money.
+Eurolines is the main bus company that serves routes between Paris and Rome, but it is slow and relatively expensive, so compare other bus routes on sites like GoEuro and FlixBus.